CANBUS-9740/Offseason-2024/README.md

 - [ ] run the command and test system motion
   - [ ] make sure it moves as expected in both speed and direction
   - [ ] check different speeds for note in and note out.
 Find optimal speeds and note them in your code.
+  - [ ] try inserting the note from different positions and directions to make sure the note is collected well
 - [ ] test the limit switch detection
   - [ ] test the limit switch to make sure it works (use shuffleboard to view its state)
   - [ ] push in a note and see when the limit switch detects the note
   - [ ] pull the note out and see when the limit switch no longer detects the note
+- [ ] final result
+  - [ ] remove axis-based `XboxController` command
+  - [ ] create a command (or more) to rotate the wheels in and out at constant speeds.
+Attach these commands to the `RB` and `LB` buttons of the intake
+    - determine the constant speeds yourself, based on testing.
+Find a speed which is capable of collecting and releasing the note quickly, but not damage it
+    - stop the commands when the note has entered or left the system
+  - [ ] accurate information from the sensors is displayed on the shuffleboard
+    - limit switch ball in indication

 #### Shooter